Brian-Magnuson/nico/docs/design/overloading.md

 In other programming languages, this assignment would be ambiguous and the compiler would raise an error.
 This is where Nico differs from other languages.
-In Nico, we allow this assignment to succeed by giving `greeter` a `DynamicFunction` type.
+In Nico, we allow this assignment to succeed by giving `greeter` a `OverloadedFn` type.
 This allows `greeter` to encompass all overloads of `greet`.
 ```
 greeter()           // Calls greet()
 greeter(name="Bob") // Calls greet(name: String)
 ```

-The `DynamicFunction` type has two very important rules:
+The `OverloadedFn` type has two very important rules:
 - The user is *not allowed* to write this type explicitly; it can only be inferred by the compiler.
-- When compared to any other type, including other `DynamicFunction` types, it is always considered *not equal*.
+- When compared to any other type, including other `OverloadedFn` types, it is always considered *not equal*.

-The `DynamicFunction` type can be considered one of the few times we *defer* type checking for later.
+The `OverloadedFn` type can be considered one of the few times we *defer* type checking for later.
 The reason we allow this is because there are only a few ways to use a function pointer, especially since function pointers are immutable.
 Because of this, there are only a few situations where we need to resolve the exact function type.

 Let's assume that the only time we need to resolve the exact function type is when the function pointer is called.
-When type checking the call expression, we combine the information from the `DynamicFunction` type and the provided arguments to perform overload resolution, resulting in an exact function type.
+When type checking the call expression, we combine the information from the `OverloadedFn` type and the provided arguments to perform overload resolution, resulting in an exact function type.
 We then reassign function type and field entry of the callee expression, allowing the IR to be generated as normal.

 Going back to our earlier example: